mishrajyotsana/backend_internship/README.md

 3. Keep both the data files named 'data.xlsx' and 'data_1.xlsx' inside the same folder where you will be running the python codes

 # Given below is the sequence needed to be followed for running the python codes
-1.Task1-creation of 3 different .csv files - After running this code you will getting three files titled,
+ Assignment1 grouping_data.ipynb- After running this code you will getting three files titled,
   1. 'detail.csv',
   2. 'detailVol.csv' and
   3. 'detailTemp.csv'.